 Fantasy romance is any work of fiction with fantastical, magical, or non-human elements (not set in space, and not with a technology focus, as this would be classified as sci-fi), where there’s a significant romantic element.

-There are many sub-genres (and combinations of sub-genres).
+There are many sub-genres (and combinations of sub-genres) that we’ve laid out below.
 Let us know what we missed!

 Fantasy romance genres

-- Epic, swords and sorcery (witches, dragons, special powers)
+- Epic, swords and sorcery (other world, may include witches, dragons, special powers)

-- Epic, paranormal (vampires, shifters, fae – relationships with non-humans)
+- Epic paranormal (other world with vampires, shifters, fae – relationships with non-humans)

-- Low fantasy (anything magical in our world, but not necessarily with creatures who are non-human)
+- Low fantasy (our world, anything magical, but not necessarily with creatures who are non-human)

-- Low fantasy urban (anything magical in our world that predominantly takes place in an urban setting, often includes monsters / portals to other worlds)
+- Low fantasy urban (our world with anything magical that predominantly takes place in an urban setting, often includes monsters / portals to other worlds.
+Often know as urban fantasy)

 - Sweet / clean: sweet love story with PG content